 The insurance option is where the landlord holds the tenant's deposit throughout the tenancy and pays the scheme a fee to have it protected.
 The landlord manages the repayment at the end of the tenancy.

 If the landlord does not pay the tenant the amount they are owed, then the insurer will pay the tenant and try to get the money back from the landlord.

 What happens at the start of a tenancy?

-Tenants can pay a holding deposit before they have signed a rental agreement (after June 1, 2019 this must be limited to no more than one week's rent), but landlords are not required to protect it until they become a tenant.
+Tenants can pay a holding deposit before they have signed a rental agreement (since June 1, 2019 this has been limited to no more than one week's rent), but landlords are not required to protect it until they become a tenant.